IBM/fabric-contract-attribute-based-access-control/README.md

 - This will generate a **Quantity Change Notification** and an order will automatically be created since we created a rule that says if tomatos drop to $5 or below, and there are at least 20 crates available, order 20 crates.

-The new orders should appear for designated participants
+*"Price/Quantity Change"* message notifications can be seen from the **Retailer Portal - Place Order** page.

+A new order will be automatically created based on rules imbedded in the UI application code that watches for certain Price or Quantity change messages.
+These new orders should appear on the designated participants' portal.

 A Blockchain Event will be generated when an order is created this way.

 External message notifications are sent when order states are changed and Price/Quantity Change notifications are sent.

+You can see the Blockchain events from the **Producer Portal - "Price/Quantity Change"** page

-#### 9) On another appication instance, log in as "FDA", this should take you to the Regulator Portal
+#### 10) On another appication instance, log in as "FDA", this should take you to the  Regulator Portal as FDA

 - This will bring up a list of all orders
 - Clicking on an order will display all of the transaction history of that order

-#### 10) On another appication instance, log in as "ACustomer", this should take you to the Customer Portal
+#### 11) On another appication instance, log in as "ACustomer", this should take you to the Customer Portal as ACustomer

 - Enter order id for corn (representing a barcode of a particular product with is associated with that order)
 - Order transaction history should be displayed